FoundationDB/fdb-record-layer/fdb-record-layer-lucene/docs/index.md

 The key is made up of the fixed `[4]`, followed by the primary key, followed by a tuple containing the `segmentId` and the `docId` within that segment.
 The `segmentId` is derived by creating a file reference for a fake `.pky` file for the segment.

 Note: A record may exist in multiple segments if the segment is in the process of being merged, or a merge failed part way through.
 Lucene will automatically clean this up at some point.
+We don't know here which one is valid, but instead we have to consult the `IndexWriter` to get the list of valid segments, and use the segment listed here that is in the set of segments that the `IndexWriter` thinks exist.

 #### FieldInfos Subspace
 ```